jcasman/Dent-Getting-Started-Guide/Guide.md

 # Documentation guide for developers

-This document will serve as a guide for developers that want to build and modify the dentOS operating system.
+This document will serve as a guide for developers that want to build and modify DentOS.
 This documentation is intended as a guideline for developers, not end users.
 It is also intended for developers who would like to include a derivative package for their customers.

 DentOS is a Network Operating System (NOS) that is based on switchdev and built on top of Open Network Linux.